reshmi100/cv/README.md

 # cv
-The deyploed page is at:
+The deployed cv page is at:
     https://reshmi100.github.io/cv/